 Is your water heater not heating?

 If the unit is acting up and not heating right, then there is either a problem with one of the breakers, one of the heating elements, or one of the thermometers that are behind the unit's panel.
-Those are the main parts that are inside, and it is common that they fail every once in awhile.
+Those are the main parts that are inside, and it is common that they fail every once in a while.
 You'll find solutions below.

 Where and what kind of water heater should I buy?

 If you do need to replace the unit, there are many places that you can go (especially online) to find cheap water heaters.
 Before you buy a new unit, determine how much water you use.
-If you have a big house or use a washing machine and dishwasher, and if you often have two showers running at the same time, you will probably need a 50 gallon plus water heater.
+If you have a big house or use a washing machine and dishwasher, and if you often have two showers running at the same time, you will probably need at least a 50 gallon water heater.